hyperconnect/HypeUI/README.md

-allowsHitTesting                 | Configures whether this view participates in hit test operations. masksToBounds                    | Setting sublayers are clipped to the layer’s bounds. accessibilityIdentifier          | Uses the string you specify to identify the view.
+allowsHitTesting                 | Configures whether this view participates in hit test operations. masksToBounds                    | Setting sublayers are clipped to the layer’s bounds. accessibilityIdentifier          | Uses the string you specify to identify the view. overlay                          | Layers the views that you specify in front of this view. background                       | Layers the views that you specify behind this view.

 <a name="text_modifier"></a>
 ### Text Modifier